remooh/yasc-rv32i-CPU/src/rv32i_cpu/README.md

 ## program_counter.v

-Module resposible for managing the program counter.
+Module responsible for managing the program counter.
 This module holds the program counter and manages it by calculating the address of the next instruction based on the control signals.

 ## register_file.v